Skip to main content

 trigger: after-render

-This sets the encoding type to be written to the file, and accepts the formats [ascii, utf-8, utf-16].
+Sets the encoding type to be written to the file and accepts the formats ascii, utf-8, and utf-16.
 The default value is utf-8.

 encoding: utf-8